kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 ## More examples with annotations

-Below are examples of how deep you can go with the NLB configuration, thanks to the new AWS Load Balancer Controller:
+Below are examples of how deep you can go with the NLB configuration, thanks to the new **AWS Load Balancer Controller**:

 ```yaml
 gloo: